pierrePalud/project-euler-scraper/README.md

 * to find all the yet unsolved problems with a given difficulty
 * to find all the problems which title or description contain a given keyword (*prime* or *roman numeral* for example).

+The **graph** looks like this :

+❮img src="img/graph-example.png" width="200"❯

 # Notes

 * The algorithm uses multithreading to speed up the download of the problems' data.
 * Depending on your machine, the whole algorithm should take less than a minute to run.
+* By default, the algorithm will show the activity of the last 60 days and 30 problems, but these two numbers can be set when calling the algorithm by running `main.py -d <n_days> -p <n_prob>`